-The Hood College Graduate School, located in Frederick, Maryland, offers a Professional Development Institute (PDI) designed for graduate students who want to enhance their marketability, sharpen their soft skills and experience great networking and learning opportunities.
-Students in the five-Saturday program learn from industry and community leaders who bring their expertise to the seminar series.
+The Hood College Graduate School, located in Frederick, Maryland, offers a Professional Development Institute (PDI) designed for graduate students and alumni who want to enhance their marketability, sharpen their life and work skills, and experience great networking and learning opportunities.
+Students in the Saturday program learn from industry and community leaders who bring their expertise to the seminar series.

 - Mapping a career plan